 Regardless of how you got there, a screening and evaluation is an essential part of the treatment process.
 NIAAA cites that “Detecting alcohol abuse and dependence early in the course of disease enables clinicians to get people the help they need, either by initiating a brief intervention or by referring the patient to treatment.”
 Your addiction support team needs to understand the scope of your alcohol use so that they may ascertain how to best help you.

 A screening is the first step and consists of what is typically a self-administered test.
-One of the most common, and perhaps the shortest, is the CAGE Questionnaire, with a second being the Alcohol Use Disorders Identification Test (AUDIT) which the National Institute on Drug Abuse (NIDA) describes as “a 10-item screening tool developed by the World Health Organization (WHO) to assess alcohol consumption, drinking behaviors, and alcohol-related problems.”
+One of the most common, and perhaps the shortest, is the CAGE Questionnaire, with a second being the Alcohol Use Disorders Identification Test (AUDIT) which the National Institute on Drug Abuse (NIDA) describes as

 A longer and more intensive screening tool is the Alcohol Use Inventory (AUI).
 This tool gives the practitioner insight into how a person thinks and encounters their alcohol use so that they might tailor the approach to best serve the addicted individual while also guiding them within the person’s therapy sessions.